 I grew up in Minneapolis and studied at MacPhail Center for the Arts, starting at the early age of 3 in its Musical Trolley program and continuing to the age of 14 as a student of Suzuki Violin.
 With three siblings also enrolled at MacPhail, I spent a lot of time in its huge lobby area surrounded by musicians and dancers coming and going to class, and in the upper floor hallways outside of the studios of private lesson teachers.
 My mother, a small-town girl from northern Minnesota, played piano and always loved the violin.
 So there I was, at the age of 4, with a chopstick for a bow and a ruler taped to a tissue box for a violin!
 That’s how it all began...

-Violin, Piano, City Strings, Mariachi Victoria
+Violin, Piano, Mariachi Victoria

 Victoria Eicher grew up in Minneapolis and began playing violin at the age of 4 in the Suzuki program at MacPhail Center for the Arts.
 She has performed with the La Jolla Symphony & Chorus, Orquestra de Baja California, Mariachi Champaña Nevin,

 In 2010, Ms. Victoria founded the City Heights Music School and opened her home studio for private lessons in violin and piano.

-Voice, Piano, Ukulele and Music123
+Piano, Voice, BeatVox, Ukulele and Music123

-Lorelei Isidro-Garner joins the artistic leadership team as a visionary in vocal arts and teacher training.
+Lorelei Isidro-Garner is an accomplished vocalist, as well as a proficient pianist and ukulele player.
+She joins the artistic leadership team as a visionary in vocal arts and teacher training.
 Lorelei studied Voice Performance at SDSU and has taught music enrichment programs for over 20 years.
-She is the Choir Teacher at Mission Bay High and a private instructor for voice, piano, and ukulele.
+She is the Choir Director of the Swing Choir and Concert Choir at Mission Bay High and a private instructor for voice, piano, and ukulele.

 John Academia holds a Master's degree in Music Theory and Composition from SDSU.
 He is a Music Teacher in the Sweetwater Union High School District and a Piano Teacher at Southwestern Community College.
 We are excited to have John join our artistic staff for group piano and private piano lessons!